KAVINPRABHAKAR/Farmers-and-Buyers-Using-Web-System/README.md

-# 🌾 Farmers and Buyers Web System
+# 🌾 Farmers and Buyers Using Web System

 A full-stack web platform that connects farmers and buyers to enable direct agricultural transactions.
 This system helps eliminate middlemen, improves transparency, and supports rural commerce with a simple user-friendly interface.